Alleway History, Family Crest & Coats of Arms

 The name Alleway has a rich and ancient history.
 It is an Anglo-Saxon name that was originally derived from the Old English personal name Æthelwig, which originally meant noble-war, Ælfwig, which meant elf-war, or Ealdwig, which meant old war.

 Early Origins of the Alleway family

 Important Dates for the Alleway family

 This web page shows only a small excerpt of our Alleway research.
-Another 313 words (22 lines of text) covering the years 1188, 1200, 1206, 1221, 1264, 1273, 1273, 1301, 1544, 1599 and 1681 are included under the topic Early Alleway History in all our PDF Extended History products and printed products wherever possible.
+Another 157 words (11 lines of text) covering the years 1188, 1200, 1206, 1221, 1264, 1273, 1273, 1301, 1544, 1599 and 1681 are included under the topic Early Alleway History in all our PDF Extended History products and printed products wherever possible.

 Alleway Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Alleway include Alway, Allway, Alewy, Alwy, Always, Allways, Ailwi, Alwi, Alawy, Alewi, Alwaye and many more.

 Early Notables of the Alleway family (pre 1700)

 More information is included under the topic Early Alleway Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Alleway family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: Robert Alway, who was recorded in Oxford County, Ontario in 1835; J.W.
 Alway in Lincoln County, Ontario in 1872; and Alfred Alway in Haldimand County, Ontario in 1877..